matt2ology/csc177-data-analytics-and-mining/final_exam_response.md

 Please explain the above three conditions with your own intuition what they mean and why these conditions may exist.
 ```

+In the context of neural network training through back-propagation, the updating
+process is iteratively performed to adjust weights and biases.
+The decision to
+stop this process is crucial and is commonly guided by three conditions.
+First, training may halt when the new values of weights and biases show only
+incremental differences from the preceding iteration, indicating potential
+convergence.
+Second, the process may terminate when the misclassification rate
+reaches a predefined threshold, signifying sufficient learning and performance.
+Third, a limit on the number of training iterations is often imposed to control
+computational resources and mitigate the risk of over-fitting.
+Each condition
+reflects a balance between achieving accurate model performance and avoiding
+unnecessary computational costs or overtraining on the training data.

 ## 16